 Be alert while you are using a shared IP address considering it to be a cost-effective affair, but if you heavily depend on email and have been sending over thousands of emails on a month-on-month basis –having a committed and dedicated IP address is a necessity.

-We often tend to believe that the foremost reason for any deliverability glitch is the IP address.
+We often believe that the foremost reason for any deliverability glitch is the IP address.
 That is a myth.
-We agree this is not a great idea since Spammers and disguise senders tend to switch their IP addresses and a fresh new IP address is always suspected and thus goes through several filters before it is processed.
+We agree this is not a great idea since Spammers and disguise senders switch their IP addresses and a fresh new IP address is always suspected and thus goes through several filters before it is processed.

-At all, if you continue to face similar issues and your sender score is a continuous concern – you must keep in mind to initiate the email marketing by sending a small number of mails and slowly increasing the frequency and volume – so your emails start with a smart and positive reputation.
+At all, if you continue to face similar issues and your sender score is a continuous concern–you must keep in mind to initiate the email marketing by sending a few emails and slowly increasing the frequency and volume–so your emails start with a smart and positive reputation.

 Note: If you are not using a dedicated IP address and depend on share IP; you are not required to work on the above.